HomeNewsOur CommunityLa Panamericana Sets Initiatives at Global Outlook

 Productivity in Mexico

-Following the rector's remarks, the event began with a keynote address by Kevin Russell, associate partner at McKinsey and senior fellow at McKinsey Global Institute, and Miguel E. Suadi, partner at McKinsey & Company Mexico.
+Following remarks by our president, the event began with a keynote address delivered by Kevin Russell, an associate partner at McKinsey and a senior fellow at the McKinsey Global Institute, and Miguel E. Suadi, a partner at McKinsey & Company Mexico.

-To begin with, Russell spoke about how our present time is in constant change and how this change, despite adverse situations such as wars, crises or global warming, can lead to progress for our society .
+To begin with, Russell spoke about how our world is constantly changing and how this change—despite adverse circumstances such as wars, crises, or global warming— can lead to progress for our society.

 Pan American sets initiatives in Global Outlook

-Within the idea of progress, Suadi raised the issue of productivity in Mexico, which can grow: "But if we think about growth in general, we can think about technological opportunity, entrepreneurship, the ability to create new companies when we talk about demographics and from the point of view of the street, these are still issues that Mexico has ahead," he said.
+In the context of progress, Suadi raised the issue of productivity in Mexico, which has room to grow: “But if we think about growth in general, we can consider technological opportunities, entrepreneurship, and the ability to create new businesses.
+When it comes to demographics and the perspective of ordinary people, these are still challenges that Mexico must address,”he said.

-After this reflection on the country, Russell detailed some of the points on which McKinsey has focused.
-He specified that the company has sought to solve the questions that any CEO should ask, covering topics such as business and economy, gradually the company was growing its interest to broader issues in terms of society, such as women in the workplace, inequality or climate change.
+Following this reflection on the country, Russell outlined some of the areas McKinsey has focused on.
+He explained that the firm has sought to address the questions every CEO should be asking, covering topics such as business and the economy; gradually, the firm expanded its focus to broader social issues, such as women in the workplace, inequality, and climate change.

 Pan American sets initiatives in Global Outlook